Bladder Sling Lawsuits

 Several types of operative techniques and approaches are noted in the medical records for sling procedures, including:

-- Tension-free sling
+- Tension-free vaginal tape sling (TVT)

 - Retropubic sling

-- Transobturator sling
+- Transobturator tape sling (TOT)

 - Single-incision mini sling